 But famously in underground circles, the list of influences ‘The NWW list’ that appeared on the 1979 debut offering by Nurse With Wound – Chance Meeting on a Dissecting Table of a Sewing Machine and an Umbrella, is for nerds like me, more important than the album itself.
 As for Nurse With Wound, I’ve never been fully engaged beyond the ghostly droning shadows of Soliloquy for Lilith and an epic scale motorik collaboration with Stereolab on Simple Headphone Mind.
 But the much whispered NWW list detailing almost 300 musicians and bands is something I’ve often pondered and ticked off in my mind at various points of my musical voyage.
 Whilst Nurse With Wound’s music hasn’t always moved me, it seems as far as influence goes, we certainly worship at a very similar church of freaks.

 So this new collection boldly attempts an overview of the list selected by the bands mainstay – Steven Stapleton in collaboration with Finders Keeper Records.
-String Crack & Break is the first volume that groups musicians originating from France, the country that perhaps surprisingly appears most often in the list than any other.
+Strain Crack & Break is the first volume that groups musicians originating from France, the country that perhaps surprisingly appears most often in the list than any other.
 74 minutes and 13 tracks, by 13 different artists as a twisted threading together of a very particular form of Gallic weirdness.
 In the same way that the lazy grouping of widespread German musical oddity gets lumped under the problematic krautrock banner, these slices of French, mainly 70’s based mutations, are a genre defining pile of craziness.
 File under putain bizarre.

 Cecile by Jacques Thollot spares no time in creating a piano led, echoing dark ambience.
 A fragment of something far more traditional, twisted into a jazzy groove with pots and pans percussion.
 And Phillppe Besombes haunting La Plage does little to settle anything.
 A gently looping, heavily sobbing woman tugged at by swelling electronics, forms an uneasy entrance to the album.

 Materia-Prima looms in with funky drums and squidgy electronic puddles – Igor Wakhévitch plotting an agitated groove.
-It’s clear in the first three tracks that what String Crack & Break attempts, is both brave and highly problematic.
+It’s clear in the first three tracks that what Strain Crack & Break attempts, is both brave and highly problematic.
 Right away, the thought is continually about how each of these tracks sat in their original homes.
 How did the weirdness pan out in the album setting?
 Do these tracks work better removed from their original backdrops or are these the only coherent moments culled from larger slices of craziness that make no sense at all?
 My inner nerd wants to know this stuff which meant it took me a while to just settle down, and actually just hit play, allowing myself to be seduced into its bizarre twists and turns.

 And ultimately, we have a tumbling 74-minute trip that grooves, rants and transforms.
 The strange corroded guitar and sax duel in Warinobari by Lard Free pulls you deep into the madness.
 Le Désastreux Voyage Du Piteux Python by Etron Fou Leloubian bounces around for 11 minutes like a more broken form of Gong flavoured jazz with added stoned studio mayhem.